Dockerizing/Pfarrerbuch.compose/README.md

 For using it you have to install [docker](https://www.docker.com/community-edition) and [docker compose](https://docs.docker.com/compose/install/).

+To authenticate the container to clone from a remote git repository it expects an ssh-agent running on the host.
+Socket of the host should be specified in the environment variable `SSH_AUTH_SOCK` available during the docker-compose setup.

 If you already have a running docker daemon and docker-compose just clone this repository and run

     docker-compose up